 Sprinkle the salt over the radishes and toss well to coat evenly.
 Let sit for about 30 - 40 minutes until the radish cubes have softened and released some liquid.

 Meanwhile, make the glutinous rice paste and cool.
 Prepare the other seasoning ingredients.
 Mix everything, including the rice paste, well.
 Set it aside for a while for the red pepper flakes to dissolve a little and become pasty.

 Drain the radishes in a colander and discard the liquid.
 Do NOT rinse.
-Rising will wash the flavor away.
-(At this point, the radishes still contain sufficient water content that will be released during the fermentation process.
+Rinsing will wash the flavor away.
+(The radishes still contain sufficient water content that will be released during the fermentation process.
 With this method, the resulting kkakdugi will have a nice thick juice.)

 Place the radishes back in the bowl.
 Add the seasonings and scallions.